Gemba is a lean management philosophy, which means go and see. It is used to identify problems and improve processes. Discover its many benefits!

 What exactly is a gemba walk (or Gamba Walk)?

 In recent years, gemba walks have become a popular management technique because they allow companies to gain valuable insights on their operations and supply chain.
-In fact, regular gemba walks help organizations identify opportunities for improvement.
+In fact, the regular practice of gemba walks help organizations identify opportunities for improvement.
+It is a very effective tool when used correctly and works for large-scale production companies as it was established by Toyota, one of the biggest car manufacturers in the world.

 The 3 basic rules of Gemba

-The following 3 rules are essential if you want your gemba walk to be truly effective:
+The following 3 rules, as stated by Toyota’s former chairman Fujio Cho, are essential if you want your gemba walk to be truly effective:

-Go see: You have to go see with your own eyes how the different processes (production,etc.) in your company work in order to check if the processes are aligned with the overall objectives of the company and its standards.
+- Go see: You have to go see with your own eyes how the operation and different processes (production, etc.) in your company work in order to check if the processes are aligned with the overall objectives of the company and its standards.
+Go see on the shop floor, not from your office.

-Ask why: You have to understand each step of the process in detail in order to eliminate day-to-day problems.
+- Ask why: You have to understand each step of the manufacturing process as well as the ins and outs of processes in detail in order to eliminate day-to-day problems.
 Many tasks are done routinely without the staff wondering if they are right or wrong.
 Asking why will help you understand how to improve processes.

-Show respect: You should show employees that you care for their well-being.
+- Show respect: You should show employees and workers that you care for their well-being.
 Make sure to involve your employees and let them know that gemba walks are performed to make their life at work easier.

 Gemba walk in different industries